webex/webex-js-sdk/CONTRIBUTING.md

 git rebase master
 ```

-Finally, open a Pull Request with your changes.
+Finally, open a [PULL_REQUEST](https://github.com/ciscospark/spark-js-sdk/blob/master/.github/PULL_REQUEST_TEMPLATE.MD) with your changes.
 Be sure to mention the issues this request addresses in the body of the request.
 Once your request is opened, a developer will review, comment, and, when approved, merge your changes!

 ## Updating the Documentation